Yorkshire moors, late October

 trying hard to think things through.

-stay behind and wait his chance.
+he’ll stay behind and wait his chance.

-Road will widen up ahead
+Road widens up ahead

 changes up to higher gear.